contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 With these five areas, most common page layouts can be easily implemented.
 However, there are some layouts that deviate from this classic division, such as those with an additional area under the header or a two-part main column.

-To help with these page layouts Contao allows you to define additional layout areas in the backend settings and arrange them.
+To help with these page layouts Contao allows you to define additional layout areas in the back end settings and arrange them.
 Your own layout areas can be used in the page layout just like the standard areas.

 **Own layout areas**: Here you activate your own layout areas.